sagefy/sagefy/CONTRIBUTING.md

 - Use the least amount of syntax possible.
 - Add comments in [YM Styleguide](https://github.com/heiskr/ym-styleguide).
-- Use the [BEM](http://bem.info/method/) naming convention.
+- Use the [BEM](http://bem.info/method/) naming convention where appropriate.
-- Borrow ideas from the [SMACSS](https://smacss.com/) organization scheme.
 - General guidelines:
     - Lowercase selectors.
     - Use extend first.
     - No duplicate properties.
     - Empty line after blocks of properties.
     - No empty rules.
     - Use leading zeros.
     - Merge selectors.
     - Don't go more than 3 levels deep.
     - Hyphen for names.
     - Spell correctly.
     - Use shorthands.
     - Space after commas.
     - Zero is unitless.

 HTML
 ----

 - The least markup possible.
-- Use `ui-` for classes that interact with JavaScript/Coffeescript; plain classes are styling only.
+- TODO: Use `ui-` for classes that interact with JavaScript/Coffeescript; plain classes are styling only.

 Writing Tests
 -------------

-Basic rules for automated tests:
+Basic guidelines for automated tests:

 **1) Tests what matters**